arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	}
 	````

-	Inside the **rules** property you define the different scale-up and scale-down rules you need to autoscale your Website.
+	Inside the **rules** property, you define the different scale-up and scale-down rules you need to autoscale your Website.
 Each rule is composed of 2 properties: **metricTrigger** and **scaleAction**.
 In a **metricTrigger** you are defining a _CpuPercentage_ metric, with a threshold of _80_ and using the operator _GreaterThan_.
 The **timeWindow** property is set to 10 minutes, i.e. every 10 minutes the rule will verify that the CPU percentage average did not exceed the 80% threshold.
 If it does, it will execute the action specified in the **scaleAction** property.

 	The **scaleAction** property is defined by its direction.
 As this is a _scale-up_ rule, the direction value is **Increase**.
-The action will increase a single instance each time is invoked with a cooldown period of 10 minutes (it will not execute again before that period of time).
+The action will increase a single instance each time it is invoked with a cooldown period of 10 minutes (it will not execute again before that period of time).

-4. To add a scale-down rule you need to add a new rule to the **rules** property, but in this case you need to set the **direction** to **Decrease**.
+4. To add a scale-down rule, you need to add a new rule to the **rules** property, but in this case you will set the **direction** to **Decrease**.
 Additionally, define a rule that will execute only when the CPU average percentage is below 60%.
 This is highlighted in the following code.

 	<!-- mark:40-57 -->
 	````JavaScript